danish733/Project-React/espncricinfo-clone/README.md

 ## 🌍 Test Website
 - - This is the [Vercel deployed link](https://espncricinfo-clone-atupl93rv-md-danishs-projects.vercel.app/).
 Remember Navbar card takes time to load because i deployed my db.json Mock server on Render.

+## 🌍 Responsive Design
+- The website is currently not designed to be fully responsive.
+For the best experience, it is recommended to access the site on a desktop or laptop.